All People's Republican Party

 The All People's Republican Party (APRP) was a political party in Ghana during the Second Republic (1969–1972).
 In elections held on 29 August 1969, the APRP won 1 out of 140 seats in the National Assembly.
-On October 20, 1970, the APRP, the National Alliance of Liberals, and the United Nationalist Party merged into a single organization, the Justice Party.
+On 20 October 1970, the APRP, the National Alliance of Liberals, and the United Nationalist Party merged into a single organization, the Justice Party.

+Parliamentary elections

+The sole member of the party to enter parliament was P. K. K. Quaidoo who became the MP for the Amenfi constituency.